Christians Research Lab

 Dr. Jeffrey Christians

-Jeff and his wife Allie have two boys and a girl, Graham (8), Elliott (5), and Clara (2).
+Jeff and his wife Allie have two boys and two girls, Graham (11), Elliott (8), Clara (5), and Ruthie (1).
 They love spending time by water – Lake Michigan, or any little inland lake! – and any chance they can get to spend time with grandparents and cousins.
-You may find them playing basketball in the driveway (Allie is probably winning), going for a family bike (Clara might be zooming by on her scooter), playing Lego (Graham is the one with the coolest creation), or enjoying nature (ask Elliott about some dino facts).
+You may find them playing basketball in the driveway (Allie is probably winning), going for a family bike (Ruthie perhaps unhappily in the trailer), playing Lego (Graham is the one with the coolest creation), drawing (Elliott is probably drawing some little characters), or enjoying nature (ask Clara about horses or kitties).